denafiroozi/DF/_pages/about.md

  <p style="margin-bottom:0.3cm;">    </p>

-If you are interested in my reseach area and wish to pursue graduate studies, you may send me your CV via email at dena[.]Firoozi[at]hec[.]ca.
+If you are interested in my reseach area and wish to pursue graduate studies, you may send me your CV via email at dena[.]firoozi[at]hec[.]ca.
 </body>